zhaojh10010/m3u8-offline-downloader/README.md

 npm start
 or
 node app.js
+or
+sh start.sh
+or
+./start.sh
 ```
 and the project should be running.

+Use `./stop.sh` to stop the server whenever you want.

 ### Other information
 - Notify that this project uses `/home/ffmpeg/video` as the video files' log path, you can modify it in `app.js` as you wish.
 - Everything is defined in `app.js`, just read and modify it.